Essential Resources for Texas Families

 • iSchool High-Atascocita: A tuition-free public charter school serving grades 9-12.

 • Bloom Fitness: A community around fitness and wellness that provides athletes with a place to belong.
 The program offers people with IDD an inviting and safe environment to exercise, learn about healthy lifestyle choices, and have social interaction.
+Want to learn more?
+Listen to our podcast episode featuring this organization or resource.

 • FEAT Houston: While there are several other autism support groups for families in Houston, no other group focuses on providing significant support or information regarding the applied behavioral techniques and intensive programming shown to be so successful in treating and educating individuals with autism.
 FEAT-Houston’s mission is to serve the community in providing that needed support through networking opportunities, informational meetings and the encouragement of professional growth in the field.